The Variety of Integrable Killing Tensors on the 3-Sphere

 this is equivalent to

-Using \eqref{eq:chiral:trace} once more, this shows that $\{w_1,w_2,w_3\}=\{-w,0,+w\}$ for some $w\in\R$.
-But then \eqref{eq:opposed} implies that $\{w_{+1},w_{+2},w_{+3}\}=\{w_{-1},w_{-2},w_{-3}\}$, which contradicts our assumption that the eigenvalues of $W_+$ and $W_-$ are different.
+Using \eqref{eq:chiral:trace} once more, this shows that $\{w_1,w_2,w_3\}=\{-w,0,+w\}$ for some $w\in{\mathbb R}$.
+But then \eqref{eq:opposed} implies that $\{w_{+1},w_{+2},w_{+3}\}=\{w_{-1},w_{-2},w_{-3}\}$, which contradicts our assumption that the eigenvalues of $W_+$ and $W_-$ are dif\/ferent.
 Consequently $W_+$ and $W_-$ have the same eigenvalues.
-This finishes the proof of \linkref{Theorem}{thm:slice}: Any integrable Killing tensor on $S^3$ has a diagonalisable algebraic curvature tensor.
+This f\/inishes the proof of Theorem~\ref{thm:slice}: Any integrable Killing tensor on $S^3$ has a~diagonalisable algebraic curvature tensor.